DeD1rk/LUNA23-group-5/README.md

 # LUNA23 group 5

+## Project description
+The goal of this project is to develop a deep learning model that can do three tasks: segmentation, classification and malignancy prediction of pulmonary nodules.
+The dataset is provided by the LUNA23 challenge, the test set consists of 687 nodules in the training set and 256 nodules in the testing set.
+Each nodule in the training set has an associated coordinate, diameter, segmentation, nodule type, and malignancy.
+The test set only contains the images themselves.

+## Sctructure of the project
+The project is structured as follows:
+ - 📁 `dataset`
+    | - 📁 `train_set`
+    | - 📁 `test_set`
+    └ - 📄 `luna23-ismi-train-set` contains labels and malignacy and location
+ - 📁 `luna` contains all code related to the model
+    | - 📄 `__main__.py` provides CLI to train the model
+    | - 📄 `model.py` contains the model
+    | - 📄 `training.py` contains the training loop
+    | - 📄 `dataset.py` provides interface to the training data
+    | - 📄 `utils.py` utility functions
+    └ - 📄 `constants.py` constants of the input data
+ - 📁 `results`
+    | - 📁 `date_

 # Handige linkjes :)
 1. https://pubs.rsna.org/doi/10.1148/radiol.223308
 "Prior CT Improves Deep Learning for Malignancy Risk Estimation of Screening-detected Pulmonary Nodules"